Short-term period of study away from the University

 - periods in excess of twelve months will be considered candidature located away from the University (remote candidature) and require a different approval process

-- Approval to study away overseas for any period (including conference attendance) must be obtained in order to ensure the necessary insurance coverage is in place, refer below for further information.
-Candidates requesting to study away overseas will also need to provide the following documents:
+Approval to study away overseas for any period (including conference attendance) must be obtained in order to ensure the necessary insurance coverage is in place.
+Candidates requesting to study away overseas will also need to provide evidence (e.g. a screenshot) that their trip has been registered through International SOS’s MyTrips portal.

 Candidates who intend to travel overseas are advised to check the latest travel advice issued by the Australian Government Department of Foreign Affairs and Trade prior to lodging a request to study away.
 Study away will not normally be approved for travel to countries under a ‘do not travel’ or ‘reconsider your need to travel’ warning.
 In exceptional cases candidates may make a case for approval, for consideration by the Deputy Vice Chancellor (Academic).